Wellposedness, exponential ergodicity and numerical approximation of fully super-linear McKean--Vlasov SDEs and associated particle systems: Main results

 \begin{remark}[Solvability of the implicit equation \eqref{eq:SSTM:scheme 1}] Recall that the function $V$ (defined in Lemma \ref{remark:OSL for the whole function / system V}) satisfies a one-sided Lipschitz condition in $\bR^{Nd}$, and hence (under \eqref{eq:h choice}) a unique solution $Y_{n}^{\star,N}$ to \eqref{eq:SSTM:scheme 0} as a function of $\hat{ X}_{n}^{N}$ exists.

-This result follows a well-known argument using results on strongly monotone operators \cite[Theorem 26.A (p.557)]{Zeidler1990B} and is fully detailed in \cite[Lemma 4.1]{2021SSM}.
-The result is a straightforward adaptation to the $\bR^{Nd}$ case (see proof section). \end{remark}
+This result follows from a well-known argument using results on strongly monotone operators \cite[Theorem 26.A (p.557)]{Zeidler1990B} and is the same case in \cite[Lemma 4.2]{chen2022SuperMeasure} (where we do not have a measure component for $V$ but view it as a mapping from $\bR^{Nd} \to \bR^{Nd}$ instead), the detailed argument (for mappings from $\bR^{d} \to \bR^{d}$) is shown in \cite[Lemma 4.1]{2021SSM}.